 Project Code: GTZ0321

 Background: In the African communities where Chalice serves, small-scale farming is a way of life.
 However, for many families of sponsored children, their farms do not produce harvests that can sustain after their peak periods, leading to food insecurity most of the year.
-Read our report outlining our plans and goals for this project: Planting a seed - A definitive guide to the development of Chalice's sustainable farming projects in Africa.
+Our plans and goals: Planting a seed - A definitive guide to the development of Chalice's sustainable farming projects in Africa.

 These poor harvests for families are the result of inaccessible quality farm inputs and technology, water scarcity, erratic rains, and emerging crop diseases.
 The parents also lack agricultural training and education.
 Many children walk to school, some covering more than seven kilometers daily, and most go to school without breakfast.

 Since 2012, Chalice has been working with these communities to build high-yield gardens, farms, and orchards on school and community lands that produce food for the schools' daily lunch programs.
 The school farms are co-run by student agriculture clubs, training a whole generation of future farmers in up-to-date methods, bringing long-term sustainability to their communities.